theforeman/ovirt_provision_plugin/README.md

 ## Usage

-Adding the plugin will add registration flow to oVirt automatically to provision host flow
+Adding the plugin to foreman gem will add automatically to the provision host flow the registration to oVirt cluster.

 ## Contributing